TecJoJo/Mywebsite/README.md

 # Mywebsite
 Welcome to my personal website!
-Its fully written by myself as a course assingment of "web-development fundamental" from Hämeen University of Applied Sciences
+It's fully written by myself with vanilla javascript, CSS and HTML as a course assingment of "web-development fundamental" from Hämeen University of Applied Sciences

 update-journal